marcelarie/recipes-client/README.md

     - endpoint like -> http://localhost:4000/user/register ✅
     - One the users have logged in or signed up save the user info on the Store

-- [ ] HOME PAGE
+- [x] HOME PAGE
-    - In this page users can see the listing of the recipes from the app
+    - In this page users can see the listing of the recipes from the app ✅
-    - Each recipes should be rendered in a Card and have a link to the recipes details page
+    - Each recipes should be rendered in a Card and have a link to the recipes
+      details page

 - [ ] RECIPE DETAILS PAGE
     - In this page users can see the individual details of the recipes